 You have questions, we have the answers.
 Each barn wood beam project is unique and requires special attention to details as well as in depth knowledge of everything from product specification to how it gets delivered.
 Let us help you navigate the choices and understand what to expect when it comes to realizing your vision.

 See the full FAQ section including questions about Elmwood as well as ordering and shipping questions.

 What is kiln drying and why is it important for reclaimed wood beams?

-Kiln drying is an important step in our process that stabilizes the woods moisture content and eliminates any type of bug or mold that could otherwise be present in the reclaimed lumber.
+Kiln drying is an important step in our process that stabilizes the reclaimed wood’s moisture content and eliminates any type of bug or mold that could otherwise be present in the reclaimed lumber.
 The end result is a clean, dry quality reclaimed timber that is ready for your project.

 Are reclaimed wood beams structural?
 How much weight can wood beams hold?

 While many of our reclaimed wood beams have held heavy structural loads for many years, we do not grade our beams for structural purposes.
-This is not to say that they will not hold a structural load, we simply are not qualified to certify them for structural purposes.
-Most of our customers use the beams we provide for decorative use and those that do need them for structural uses may need a third party grader to certify them.
+This is not to say that the reclaimed timber will not hold a structural load, we simply are not qualified to certify them for structural purposes.
+Most of our customers use the barn wood beams we provide for decorative use and those that do need them for structural uses may need a third party grader to certify them.